theupdateframework/taps/tap4.md

 Metadata and target files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).

-The value of the "delegations" key in D1 is a list L1.
+The value of the "delegations" key is a list.
-Every member in L1 is a dictionary D3 with at least two keys:
+Every member in this list is a dictionary with at least two keys:

 * "paths" specifies a list of target paths of patterns.
 * "repositories" specifies a list of one or more repository names from D2.